Authored by Caitlin Humrickhouse, Melanie Varghese and Peter Haney

 Here are a few tips to consider when establishing KPIs:

 The main objective of an operational review is to increase the value your organization provides.
-By identifying and implementing new opportunities for process improvement, cost reduction, revenue enhancement, risk mitigation and alignment with organizational strategy, you will better serve your customers and citizens.
+By identifying and implementing new opportunities for process improvement, cost reduction, revenue enhancement, risk mitigation and alignment with organizational strategy, you will better serve your customers and citizens and increase efficiency that may have been lost due to COVID-19.